TheBIMsider/GHT/README.md

 2. Set up SheetDB (same as above)

+3. Update the API URL in `script.js`

-3. Open `index.html` in your browser or use a local server:
+4. Open `index.html` in your browser or use a local server:
    ```bash
    # Using Python
    python -m http.server 8000